thesunny/twux/README.md

 The `{ name, ...props }` takes the `name` out from the rest of the props.
 The `props` are fed into `<button {...props}>`.

-## Organic Usage
+## Incremental Adoption

-The Twux library is designed to start simple and add complexity only when necessary.
+The Twux library is designed to start simple and add features only when necessary by allowing you to add them to the arguments.

-That's why the simplest usage is always...
+There are only two required arguments.

 ```tsx
 const Button = twux("text-white bg-blue-500", "button");
 ```

-At some point, we may want to add flags to turn some classNames on
+At some point, we may want to add variant flags to turn some classNames on

 ```tsx
 const Button = twux("bg-blue-500", { danger: "bg-red-500" }, "button");